Work with arenadata_toolkit

 newest-first

 Script logs are stored in the /home/gpadmin/<Arenadata_configs_directory_name>/operation_log/ directory (for operation.py) and the gzip_pg_log.log file (for gzip_pg_log.sql).
-You can configure the log retention period via the Crontab → Delete old maintenane script logs configuration parameter of the ADB service.
+You can configure the log retention period via the Crontab → Delete old maintenance script logs configuration parameter of the ADB service.
 The default parameter value is 30 days.

 TIP